John 1.1-5.

 And round 7

-Why’d the author of John (and for convenience we’ll just figure he’s the apostle John; he probably was) use “word” to describe the pre-incarnation Jesus?
-You realize this passage is the reason so many Christians are hugely fascinated by the word “word,” and have written endless stuff about the Word of God—some of it extremely profound and useful, and some of it sour horsepiss.
-I grew up hearing a lot of both.
+Why’d the author of John (and for convenience we’ll just assume he’s John bar Zebedee; he probably is) use “word” to describe the pre-incarnate Jesus?
+You realize this passage is the reason so many Christians are hugely fascinated by the word “word” (and its Greek equivalent

 Okay, now to the concept of

-For centuries, Christians assumed lóyos comes from ancient Greek philosophy.
+For centuries, Christians presumed lóyos comes from ancient Greek philosophy.
 Blame ancient

 Follow the Greek philosophers’ intellectual rabbit trails, and you’ll go all sorts of weird,